nforgeio/RaspberryDebugger/README.md

 ![Screenshot](/Doc/Images/GettingStarted/WindowsOpenSSH.png?raw=true)

 **NOTE:** The first time you debug a program on your Raspberry it will take a minute or two to start because we'll be installing the .NET SDK and debugger.
-Debugging will start much quicker the second time.
+Debugging will start much faster the second time.

 ### Console Project Debug Properties